 If you are like most small businesses starting, you probably don’t have perfect credit.
 You may have a couple of late payments or missed a payment.
 You can still buy tractors even if you’re in that situation.
 Whether you have good or bad credit, there are ways to finance a tractor.
 In this article, we will look at what options are available to you.

 Creditworthiness is the first thing that lenders consider when they decide whether or not to give you money.
-If your credit score isn’t great, it could be hard to get approved for any loan.
+If your credit score isn’t great, getting approved for any loan could be hard.
 However, there are some things you can do to improve your chances of getting financed.